 How do we get to Leicester Cathedral and where can we park?

-Parking for the weekend and evenings is available at the New Street car park, with long-stay facilities available at the NCP car park at St Nicholas Circle and at the Highcross Shopping Centre.
+Parking facilities are available at the NCP car park at St Nicholas Circle and at the Highcross Shopping Centre.
 For more information please see the Contact and Find Us page.

 Is there accommodation nearby?

 Find and compare hotels near Leicester through HotelsCombined for the cheapest rates.

 During term time, the Cathedral Choirs sing Choral Evensong at 5.30pm on Mondays, Tuesdays and Thursdays, as well as at the 10.30am Eucharist and 3.00pm Choral Evensong on Sundays.

 Can we hold a wedding, funeral or baptism in the Cathedral?